tgsnake/step/README.md

           await ctx.reply(`Your numbers have been added up ${number} \n Send /start to restart.`);
           number = 0;
           step.noStep();
-          // We are setting a pointless step here so the bot won't respond, you can create another step to handle this step.
       })
       .end();
 });